F5Networks/f5-azure-arm-templates/experimental/standalone/multi_nic/prod_stack/README.md

 ## Introduction

 This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 The solution can optionally also add additional NIC(s) to the BIG-IP to be used as needed.
 Traffic flows from the BIG-IP VE to the application servers.
-This is the standard "on-premise like" cloud design where the compute instance of F5 is running with a management, front-end application traffic(Virtual Server) and back-end application interface.
+This is the standard "on-premise like" cloud design where the compute instance of F5 is running with a management, front-end application traffic (Virtual Server) and back-end application interface.

 **Networking Stack Type:** This template deploys into an existing, production networking stack; the networking infrastructure must be available prior to deploying.
 See the [Template Parameters Section](#template-parameters) for required networking objects. **NOTE:** This template is designed to deploy into a production stack, with the assumption that there should be no public access.
-As such this deployment does not attach public IP addresses of any kind to the BIG-IP(s) deployed, outbound internet access is still **required.**
+As such this deployment does not attach public IP addresses of any kind to the BIG-IP(s) deployed, outbound Internet access is still **required.**

 ## Prerequisites and configuration notes
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.